Custer County, Nebraska

 Custer County is a county in the U.S. state of Nebraska.
-As of the 2020 United States Census, the population was 10,545.
+As of the 2020 United States census, the population was 10,545.
 Its county seat is Broken Bow.
 The county was formed in 1877 and named after General George Armstrong Custer, who was killed at the Battle of Little Bighorn.

-In the Nebraska license plate system, Custer County is represented by the prefix 4 (it had the fourth-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Custer County is represented by the prefix 4 (it had the fourth-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

 According to the US Census Bureau, the county has a total area of 2576 sqmi, of which 2576 sqmi is land and 0.4 sqmi (0.01%) is water.
-In area, it is the second largest county in Nebraska, behind only Cherry County.
+In area, it is the second largest county in Nebraska, behind only Cherry County, slightly more than twice its size.